 Given such cognate forms, it is hard not to agree with Voeltz that such a system of verb extensions should be reconstructed at the Proto-Niger-Congo stage.
-Assuming that such a reconstruction is motivated, the following questions naturally arise: How does the proposed Proto-Niger-Congo structure become a 'Kwa' verb?
+Assuming that such a reconstruction is motivated, the following questions naturally arise: How does the proposed Proto-Niger-Congo structure become a "Kwa" verb?
 Through what stages does it pass?
 Why?
 To answer these questions, a double research strategy is proposed.
 First, we can look at comparative Niger-Congo, especially those languages which are at different stages of modifying the original situation.
-Second, we can examine the fine details in Bantu languages (and ultimately Atlantic, etc.) that maintain the reconstructed verb structure, but with subtle variations.
-That is, we can focus on the visibly evolved Kwa-type systems themselves or on the 'seeds for change' that exist even in languages which appear to be quite conservative.
+Second, we can examine the fine details in Bantu (ultimately Atlantic etc.) languages that maintain the reconstructed verb structure, but with subtle variations.
+That is, we can focus on the visibly evolved Kwa-type systems themselves or on the "seeds for change" that exist even in languages which appear to be quite conservative.

 In neither case is the present paper a comprehensive survey.
-Rather, I draw on materials with which I have greatest familiarity-and which I believe are representative of the phenomena that need to be considered in studying the drift from a Bantulike to a Kwa-like verb stem.
-As summarized in (7), this drift potentially involves a realignment in all parts of the grammar.
+Rather, I draw on materials with which I have greatest familiarity-and which I believe are representative of the phenomena that need to be considered in studying the drift from a Bantu-like to a Kwa-like verb stem.
+As summarized in (7), this drift potentially involves a realignment in all parts of the grammar:

-(7) a.
-Syntax : synthetic > analytic

-(head-marking > dependent or no marking)
+(7) a. syntax : synthetic > analytic (head-marking > dependent- or no marking) b. morphology : agglutinative > isolating (suffixation > marking by syntactic elements) c. phonology : free > restricted (unbounded > bounded)

+To restate, I am assuming that the starting point in Proto-Niger-Congo is one where grammatical relations are marked on, and hence licensed by, the verb, multiple NP arguments/adjuncts can therefore co-occur with one verb (i.e. one-to-many relation), and verb stems may be phonologically as long as the morphology allows or demands.
+A relatively complex example of the starting point, is presented from Haya EJ.22 (Duranti & Byarushengo 1977:63) in (8).

+(8) a.
+Kató a-ka- siig-is-a ómwáána ámajúta ébitambâla 'Kato smeared the oil on the Kato he-PAST3-smear-CAUS-FV child oil handkerchiefs' child with handkerchiefs'

 b.
-Morphology: agglutinative > isolating

-(suffixation > marking by syntactic elements)

-c.
-Phonology : free > restricted (unbounded > bounded)

-To restate, I am assuming that the starting point in Proto-Niger-Congo is one where grammatical relations are marked on, and hence licensed by, the verb; multiple NP arguments/adjuncts can therefore co-occur with one verb (i.e. one-to-many relation); and verb stems may be phonologically as long as the morphology allows or demands.
-A relatively complex example of the starting point is presented in (8) from Haya EJ.22 (Duranti and Byarushengo 1977:63).

-(8) a. kató a-ka-siig-is-a ómwáána ámajúta ébitambâla

-Kato he-PAST3-smear-CAUS-FV child oil handkerchiefs Kato smeared the oil on the child with handkerchiefs.

-b. kató a-ka-bi-ga-mú-siig-is-a

-Kato he-PAST3-them-it-him-smear-CAUS-FV
+Kató a-ka- bi-ga-mú- siig-is-a 'Kato smeared it on him Kato he-PAST3-them-it-him-smear-CAUS-FV with them'